Bridgerland Technical College

 Student Transfers, Articulation & Other Agreements

-Students may transfer from program to program at the college, or from another institution to the college and receive recognition in their new program for comparable prior learning.
+Students may transfer from program to program at the college, or from another institution to BTECH and receive recognition in their new program for comparable prior learning.
 Students may petition for a transfer by providing transcripts or by demonstrating competency, and having an appropriate evaluation completed.
-The college participates in articulation and other agreements which allows students to have training completed at the College be accepted by another institution.
-See our Student Guide - Student Transfers, Articulation & Other Agreements for specific information.
+The college participates in articulation and other agreements which allows students to have training completed at the college be accepted by another institution.
+See the Student Guide page - Student Transfers, Articulation & Other Agreements for specific information.

 Copyright Infringement Policies & Sanctions